-Delivered by internationally certified and recognized experts in LBS and the PPP domain of practice, this Seminar is designed to assist investment professionals and financial analysts to fully understand the practical techniques, skills, and spreadsheet models needed to analyse, structure, negotiate, and ultimately complete successful project-backed financing.
+Delivered by internationally certified and recognized experts in LBS and the PPP domain of practice, this Seminar is designed to assist investment professionals and financial analysts to fully understand the practical techniques, skills, and spreadsheet models needed to analyze, structure, negotiate, and ultimately complete successful project-backed financings.
+By presenting effective financial model design techniques, analyzing case studies of project financing models, and participating in role-playing simulations to analyze and negotiate infrastructure project financings, participants in this program will learn how to design and structure project financing models, how to review and critique project financing models, as well as how to strengthen the structure and how to negotiate infrastructure project financings.

 - Understanding the underlying principles and rationale for employing project finance in Infrastructure Projects

-- Comparing the fundamental structures of limited-recourse project financing versus. corporate and sovereign financing techniques for infrastructure
+- Comparing the fundamental structures of limited-recourse project financing vs. corporate and sovereign financing techniques for infrastructure

-- Learning how to design, set-up, and effectively label spreadsheet models for infrastructure project financing
+- Learning how to design, set-up, and effectively label spreadsheet models for infrastructure project financings

 - Understanding how to structure financial statements within project financing models including: Demand Projections, Capital Investments, Financing Sources, Income Statements, Depreciation Schedules, Debt Schedules, Cash Flow Statements, and Balance Sheet Projections